brsynth/rr_cache/README.md

 ## Memory management

-### File mode
-This is the default mode.
 All cache data are stored into files on disk and loaded in memory each time the tool is used.
 In this mode, fingerprint in memory is equal to the size of cache files loaded in memory multiplied by the number of processes which are running at the same time.
-Option can be specified by `--store-mode file`.

-### DB mode
-In order to save memory space, cache data can be loaded once in a database (redis) so that the memory space taken is equal to one instance of the cache, whatever the number of processes whic are running.
-Option can be specified by `--store-mode <db_host>`, where `db_host` is the hostname on which redis server is running.

 ## Install
 ### From Conda